New Renault models lead European car sales higher

-Swiss pharmaceutical manufacturer Lonza Group AG said on Thursday it is buying Capsugel, a U.S. maker of capsule products and other drug delivery systems, for $5.5 billion in cash.

-PARIS European car sales rose 5.6 percent in November, according to industry data published on Thursday, with France's Renault (RENA.PA) leading the gains among major carmakers.
+PARIS (Reuters) - European car sales rose 5.6 percent in November, according to industry data published on Thursday, with France's Renault (RENA.PA) leading the gains among major carmakers.

 Registrations advanced to 1.189 million cars last month from 1.126 million a year earlier, the Brussels-based Association of European Carmakers said.
 With December still to come, sales across the European Union and EFTA countries are up 7.1 percent for the year so far.